Hall Effect Sensor Pinout: The Complete Guide

 What’s more, you can adjust the sensitivity of the magnetic Hall Effect sensor accompanied by a potentiometer.

-A Hall Effect module features resistors, a potentiometer, power supply, hall sensor, LED indicator, comparator LM393 IC, and capacitors.
+A Hall Effect module features resistors, a potentiometer, a power supply, a hall sensor, an LED indicator, a comparator LM393 IC, and capacitors.

 Pin Configuration